ZaraPa/ZaraPa/README.md

   - ect.<br><br>

-- ⚡ Fun fact: My family is spread out around the world, and we make a point to come together for a reunion at least once a year somewhere around the world.
+- ⚡A fun fact about me is that my brother lives abroad, and we make it a point to have an annual family reunion in a different location each time.

-<br><br><br>
+<br><br>
 - 💕 I'm passionate about using data to drive innovation and solve real-world problems.
 - 🍓 If you're interested in connecting about a data scientist position, I'd love to hear from you!
 - 📫 How to reach me: https://www.linkedin.com/in/zaruhi-zara-papyan